FilipSequens/english-for-designers/storytelling/index.md

 Things have changed since I was a kid, some for the better – I've had the privilege of travelling to far away places.
 I could finally explore the colorful reefs of the indopacific.
 Underneath the surface was a world so unlike anything on land – swaying coral, colorful schools of fish and gentle giants that demand respect.

 Some things however, have changed for the worse.
+Climate change is not some abstract concept anymore, I've seen dead coral reefs first-hand.
+The sight of white coral skeletons is a shocking one.
+The world's most vibrant and lively ecosystems are the first ones to be affected by this crisis.
+It is this fact, that drove me to create this project.

+I find tropical seas to be the most stunning places on Earth, and the threats they face mean that we need to value them that much more.

 ![two images showing the process of type setting, with printed proofs and notes](../images/working_on_magazine.png) Several versions were printed to ensure our designs worked well on paper.